stra0375/ctf-writeups/picoCTF/forensics/easy/Corrupted-file/README.md

 ## Reconnaissance

- Thefile has been corrupted and cannot be opened.
+ The file has been corrupted and cannot be opened.
 We need to repair it to reveal the flag.

 ---